Upgrade Guide

 TLDR: You probably don't have to change anything.
 You might need to enable rtscts in your open options.

-• binaries: We switched to prebuild a breaking change because it's substantially changes our install processes.
+prebuilda breaking change because it's substantially changes our install processes.
 It's also possible the install flags to ensure downloading or building from source has changed slightly.
-That's not our api per se, but it's enough for a breaking change.
+That's not our api per se, but it's enough for a breaking change. - windows: We previously hard coded to have RTS on for windows at all times it now default to off.

 Upgrading from 4.x to 5.x